Station to Station: Critical reception

-Aftermath
+Subsequent events

 With the Station to Station sessions completed in December 1975, Bowie started work on a soundtrack for The Man Who Fell to Earth with Paul Buckmaster, whom Bowie worked with for Space Oddity (1969), as his collaborator.
 Bowie expected to be wholly responsible for the film's music but found that "when I'd finished five or six pieces, I was then told that if I would care to submit my music along with some other people's ... and I just said 'Shit, you're not getting any of it'.
 I was so furious, I'd put so much work into it."
 Notwithstanding, Maslin argued Bowie was "burned out" and could not complete the work in any case.
 The singer eventually collapsed, admitting later, "There were pieces of me laying all over the floor".
 When Bowie presented his material for the film to Roeg, the director decided it was unsuitable.
 He preferred a more folksy sound, although John Phillips (the chosen composer for the soundtrack) described Bowie's contributions as "haunting and beautiful".
 In the event, only one instrumental composed for the soundtrack saw the light of day, evolving into "Subterraneans" on his next studio album, Low.

 With the soundtrack album abandoned, Bowie decided he was ready to free himself of Los Angeles' drug culture and move back to Europe.
 In January 1976, he began rehearsals for the Isolar Tour to promote Station to Station, which began on 2 February 1976 and ended on 18 May.
 Iggy Pop, who, like Bowie, was ready to quit his drug addiction, accompanied him on the tour.
 Due to disagreements with Bowie's management, Stacy Heydon replaced Slick on lead guitar.
 Kraftwerk's "Radioactivity" was used as an overture to the shows, accompanying footage from Luis Buñuel's and Salvador Dalí's surrealist film Un Chien Andalou (1929).
 The staging featured Bowie, dressed in the Duke's habitual black waistcoat and trousers, a pack of Gitanes placed ostentatiously in his pocket, moving stiffly among "curtains of white light", an effect that spawned the nickname 'the White Light Tour'.
 In 1989, Bowie reflected, "I wanted to go back to a kind of Expressionist German-film look ... and the lighting of, say, Fritz Lang or Pabst.
 A black-and-white movies look, but with an intensity that was sort of aggressive.
 I think for me, personally, theatrically, that was the most successful tour I've ever done."
 The Isolar Tour was the source of one of the artist's best-known bootlegs, culled from an FM radio broadcast of his 23 March 1976 concert at Nassau Coliseum.
 A live album, Live Nassau Coliseum '76, was officially released years later.